 By stating it thusly, you would hope that the hero would argue and resist his fate at every turn.
 You want the hero to escape to a better tomorrow.
 However, within the play, there is no temptation to try to escape.

-Only kings have the breeding and bearings to know a fight cannot be won and to accept it.
+Only kings have the breeding and bearings to know that a fight cannot be won and accept it.

 There is a tragedy in wanting to live and doing anything to achieve it.

 There is a tragedy in the pursuit of death and knowing that there is no black and white answer.

 Everything is gray, and no one wins the fight.